 Ultimately, your content needs to be memorable and impressive in order to have an edge over similar content within your industry.

-This can also be achieved in part by creating effective titles for your content as well as optimizing crucial elements of its technical SEO such as its meta title and meta description.
+This can also be achieved in part by creating effective titles for your content as well as optimizing crucial elements of its technical SEO such as its title tag and meta description.

 Last quiz, I promise—Pretend you’re an authority in the dog training industry.
 Choose the article you would be most likely to link to: